 An egregious one is unlocking the first Hot Springs in HM DS.
-You need to view Flora's Yellow Heart scene to get it.
-If you haven't seen it before you marry someone else or she marries Carter, it's Lost Forever.
+You need to view Flora's Blue Heart scene to get it.
+If you haven't seen it before you marry someone else or she marries Carter, it's lost.

 Another lighter example is Another Wonderful Life for Rock's third heart event (it has to be triggered by leaving your farm through the passage near Takakura's house, even though the event leads you near the bridge}, and Gustafa's final heart event (you have to enter the Inn and leave between 7:00 PM to Midnight to find Gustafa leaving the bar, even though there is nothing the event has that urges you to go there and you had no indication before that you'll need to head there).